“The wise man doesn’t give the right answers, he poses the right questions” – Claude Levi-Strauss, anthropologist.

 Or tweet your question to us @360Giving using #Q4Qs.

-Alternatively, you can join one of our regular Data Surgeries and share your questions with us there.
-The next Surgery is being held on 11th December.
+Alternatively, you can join one of our regular Data Surgeries and share your questions with us in person.
+The next Surgery is on 12 January.
+Sign up here.

 It’s as simple as that!